COMS-BC3997-SP23/website-19ewalker/index.markdown

 layout: home
 ---
-# Find Food NYC
+# NYCHA Data Project

-For my project in COMS BC 3997, I plan to build a database-backed website that provides up-to-date, accessible information on food pantries, soup kitchens, food banks, and community fridges open in New York City.
+For my project in COMS BC 3997, I plan to build a database-backed website that allows users to easily search data on violations and service requests at NYCHA developments.

 Keep checking my site to stay updated on progress!